Blog

 Pasco County, Florida is in USDA Hardiness Zone 9b.
 The average last spring frost is January 25 and first fall frost is December 16.

-Pasco County County sits in USDA Zone 9b.
+Pasco County sits in USDA Zone 9b.
 Geraniums grows reliably in zones 2a through 11b, so it's a good fit here.

-Can Geraniums grow in Pasco County County's climate?
+Can Geraniums grow in Pasco County's climate?

 🌱